Christmas Books for Kids

 Santa on the Loose!
 A Seek and Solve Mystery! by Bruce Hale

 Are you seeing red?
-Because Santa’s toys have been stolen — and this book is filled with red.
+Because Santa’s toys have been stolen — and this picture book is filled with red.
 Mr. Claus and you must find the clues hidden in each page to find the culprit in this engaging Christmas themed search and find book.
 We’ve done it several times and love the challenges!

 A Woodland Christmas Tale An Advent Calendar Book